ozgurgulsuna/ELE713-SwitchedPowerSupplies/README.md

 The magnetic design is done in a MATLAB script that calculates key parameters for a forward converter, focusing on component sizing and operational constraints.
 It starts by defining input/output voltage ranges, power requirements, efficiency assumptions, and ripple constraints.
 The output current and its ripple are calculated to establish operating boundaries.

 A significant part of the script focuses on determining the duty cycle range as a function of the transformer turns ratio (\(N_1/N_2\)) and selecting an optimal ratio to ensure the converter operates within specified limits.
 Transformer design calculations include determining winding turns for primary, secondary, and auxiliary windings while ensuring compliance with voltage and current constraints, such as switch voltage limits.
-The calculated turns ratios are given in a table below.
+The calculated turns ratios are given in the table below.

 | Winding      | Turns |
 |--------------|-------|